-Paralegals that take this course will obtain information that will help immigration lawyers expedite cases by completing and submitting all forms and documents in a timely manner, communicating with the appropriate government agencies, communicating with clients throughout the process, and preparing for litigation, if necessary.
+Paralegals who take this course will obtain information that will help immigration lawyers expedite cases by completing and submitting all forms and documents on time, communicating with the appropriate government agencies, communicating with clients throughout the process, and preparing for litigation, if necessary.

 Upon completion of this course, the successful student will have reliably demonstrated the ability to understand:

 Fred is a Regulated Canadian Immigration Consultant (RCIC) and Managing Director & Partner at an immigration practice firm in Richmond, BC.
 In addition to his experience as an RCIC, he has over 10 years of experience working as a Paralegal for various leading Canadian National law firms.
 The areas of law that he worked in were civil litigation, labour & employment, human rights, family, criminal, corporate, contract, insolvency and alternative dispute resolution.

 After obtaining his Paralegal Diploma from Capilano University and many years of working in different areas of law, Fred decided that Immigration Law was his true passion.
 He obtained his Certificate from the UBC Immigration Practitioner Program in 2011 and has been a practicing member of the Immigration Consultants of Canada Regulatory Council (ICCRC).